daveherrald/TA-cyberchef/README.md

 In the result set, locate the field named cchef and observe the associated workflow actions.

-Substitute these values for the cchef field inb the search above to test different CyberChef recipes:
+Substitute these values for the cchef field in the search above to test different CyberChef recipes:

 - CyberChef-From_Base64 -> "SGV5IHRoZXJlLCBTcGx1bmsgdXNlciE="
 - CyberChef-From_Charcode -> "42 65 63 61 73 75 65 20 6e 69 6e 6a 61 73 20 61 72 65 20 74 6f 6f 20 62 75 73 79 2e 2e 2e"